karthikeyan-c-tw/Observability-Logging-Demo/README.md

 ### 2. 🐍 Volume Generator Job (`volume-generator`)

-A lightweight Python script that runs as a Kubernetes **CronJob** every 5 minutes.
+A Streamlit Python script that runs as a Kubernetes **Deployment** exposed on port 8501.
 It:

-- Reads the API endpoint from an environment variable `MSG_URL`
+- Accepts a message and a count via a simple web UI
-- Sends `COUNT` number of POST requests to the Spring Boot app
+- On submission, it triggers the url multiple times until count is reached
 - Generates synthetic traffic to demonstrate monitoring in Prometheus

 ---